mkralka/p13n/bundles/bash/README.md

 * Automatic inclusion into `~/.profile` of files that end in `.sh` and are placed in `~/.profile.d`.
 * Inclusion of `p13n`'s `bin` directory in your path.
+* Automatically delete any variables that begin with `__p13n_`, simplifying the use of temporary variables without the need to clean up.

 After installing, your `~/.bashrc`, `~/.bash_profile` and `~/.profile` files will be backed up (with `.p13n.<date-time>` appended).
-These backups should be included in an appropriate bundle and installed in `~/.bashrc.d` or `~/.profile.d`.
+These backups can be included in an appropriate bundle and installed in `~/.bashrc.d` or `~/.profile.d`.